 In July 2003, we were delighted to receive the Business in the Community Award for Excellence in Education and Lifelong Learning for the British Gas 'Think Energy' programme.
 'Think Energy' is an energy education programme for 7 to 18 year olds and has reached 49% of schools in the UK since its launch in 2000.
-It combines a them to HELP' progress as at 31 December 2003 mixture of classroom learning and home study, helping young people learn about the importance of energy efficiency.
-To date, more than 17,000 UK schools have requested 'Think
+It combines a mixture of classroom learning and home study, helping young people learn about the importance of energy efficiency.
+To date, more than 17,000 UK schools have requested 'Think Energy' resources.